 2-3 tablespoons extra virgin olive oil (plus more to finish)

-salt and pepper to taste
+sea salt and freshly ground pepper, to taste

 flaky sea salt, to finish, optional